 The trope is gradually becoming less common as it's often been used to mock transgender women who fail to pass and as such has attracted outcry from trans rights advocates.
 On the other hand, it is still played straight by some Drag Queens as camp to subvert gender role expectations.

 - In Fist of the North Star, Kenshiro once confronted a gang of Ken-Oh's henchmen in a bar, one of them disguised himself as a nanny barkeeper.
 It doesn't take that much of an effort to discover the disguise as he didn't shave properly.

 Kenshiro: The next time you want to play crossdressing, shave properly.
 No real woman in the world would have a beard.

-- Abenobashi Mahou Shoutengai's Crossdresser "Ms." Aki. is never outed, but is rather obvious — so much so that it seems the rest of the cast is aware of it and just treats him/her as a lovable eccentric.
+- Magical Shopping Arcade Abenobashi's Crossdresser "Ms." Aki. is never outed, but is rather obvious — so much so that it seems the rest of the cast is aware of it and just treats him/her as a lovable eccentric.

-- All the crossdressers from One Piece are incredibly ugly and clearly don't shave, though they still behave much like women.
-The only exception so far is the secondary character Izou: The only thing that gives away his sex is his lack of a cleavage.
+- All the crossdressers from the series are incredibly ugly and clearly don't shave, though they still behave much like women.
+The only exception so far is the secondary character Izou: The only thing that gives away his sex is his lack of cleavage.

 - In Penguin Revolution, the talents and managers of Peacock are required to dress in drag for a publicity event.
 Most of the actors pull it off remarkably well, but Kaneda, one of the managers, just looks like a man in a dress.